 “Mobile broadband services may become more of a viable substitute for fixed broadband,” Mr Sims said.

-The ACCC has approved Telstra’s variation to the Migration Plan after determining that it complied with the Migration Plan Principles.
+The ACCC has approved Telstra’s proposed variation to the NBN Migration Plan for Special Services.

 The ACCC has agreed to an In Train Order (ITO) process being established which will provide business customers with a longer period before disconnection occurs where a valid order is in place for migration to the NBN.